clojurewerkz/titanium.docs/articles/getting_started.md

 A graph is a data structure that represents objects and the connections between them.
-The objects being connected are called "vertices" or "nodes" and connections are called "edges" or "relationships".
+The objects being connected are called "vertices" or "nodes" and the connections are called "edges" or "relationships".
 Vertices may have a multitude of different properties.
-A vertex could be used to represent a person and so might have properties for age, name, and gender.
+A vertex could be used to represent a person and so it might have properties for age, name, and gender.
 An edge links two vertices and it too can have many different properties.
 If two vertices represented two people, an edge connecting them could represent their friendship and have properties that detailed the last time they spoke and when the friendship started.
 In addition, there can be multiple edges between any two given nodes and edges can have a direction associated with them.

 ## Opening a graph